 This historic area of Gibraltar was created in the 1780s when the British military troops stationed here had to protect the rock from being captured by the French and Spanish.
 By digging out the Great Siege Tunnels, this gave them a great vantage point.
 But, what was most impressive was the hard work that went into creating this area.

 The men built the Great Siege Tunnels with sledgehammers, crowbars, and some gunpowder.
 In five weeks, 18 men had driven a tunnel 82 feet long, and by 1790 around 4,000 feet of tunnels had been dug out inside the rock.
 In addition to their strength, they bravely manned the tunnels to remain on the lookout for forces trying to reclaim the rock.

 While the Great Siege Tunnels themselves are more impressive due to the military history than beautiful, some of the views are really stunning.
 We didn’t have time to walk all the way through.
 But we enjoyed looking out at the city after getting a peek into the past.
 (The large plot below the airstrip in the photo below is the city cemetery).

 The World War II Tunnels are another interesting historic attraction with a unique history that shows Gibraltar’s strategic importance in wartime.
 The tunnels housed a 16,000-strong garrison with provisions, which basically amounted to an underground city.

 In another cave, a famous Neanderthal skull was also found, leading to an even deeper historical significance in the area.

-A beautiful view, and famous as a place the Queen of England visited in 1954 Queen’s Lookout is a must stop location on a day trip to Gibraltar.
+A beautiful view, and famous as a place the Queen of England visited in 1954 Queen’s Lookout is a must stop when headed to the top of the rock of Gibraltar!